-Pantone, the world's leading experts on colours, have named "Greenery" as their colour of the year 2017.
-But what does this mean for your interiors?
+Ever since Pantone, the world’s leading experts on colour, named “Greenery” as their colour of the year 2017, green interiors have remained popular.
+We examine this interior design trend in greater detail.

 How does this translate into home interiors?